 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Rural Valley is generally considered to be a blue-collar town.
-37.19% of the Rural Valley workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Rural Valley is a borough of professionals, sales and office workers and service providers.
-There are especially a lot of people living in Rural Valley who work in office and administrative support (11.58%), healthcare (11.36%) and food service (7.80%).
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Rural Valley is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Rural Valley is a borough of professionals, service providers and sales and office workers.
+There are especially a lot of people living in Rural Valley who work in office and administrative support (9.18%), healthcare (8.93%) and management occupations (7.65%).

 Setting & Lifestyle

 Because of many things, Rural Valley is a great place for families with children to consider.
 First of all, many other families with children live here, making Rural Valley a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Rural Valley has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Rural Valley’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.